 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Collin Marshall is an Associate in Fish’s Dallas office.
+Collin Marshall is an associate in the Dallas office of Fish & Richardson P.C.
 Collin has represented several clients in patent litigation suits around the country involving technology related to web-based content delivery systems, sub-sea oilfields, telecommunications devices, and data compression.
-Before becoming an attorney, Collin was a structural engineer for...
+Before becoming an attorney, Collin was...